 Herpes viruses, which cause chickenpox, shingles, or cold sores

 Some sexually transmitted diseases (STD) can cause conjunctivitis.
-The STD gonorrhea can cause a worrisome form of bacterial conjunctivitis.
+The STD gonorrhea can cause a rare but very worrisome form of bacterial conjunctivitis.
 It can lead to vision loss if left untreated.
 Another STD, chlamydia, can cause conjunctivitis in adults and also in newborns when the disease is passed to the child from its mother during delivery.

 Giant papillary conjunctivitis is thought to be an allergic reaction to the presence of a chronic foreign body.
 It is most frequently encountered in people wearing soft contact lenses and those who have an artificial eye (ocular prosthesis).